damien5314/HoldTheNarwhal/app/src/main/assets/htn_about_app.md

 Questions or comments?
 Feel free to send an [email](mailto:htn@damiendiehl.net)!

 ### Attributions ###
-Hold the Narwhal application for Android, Copyright (c) 2015 Damien Diehl.
+Hold the Narwhal ("HTN") application for Android, Copyright (c) 2015 Damien Diehl.
 All rights reserved.

+Trademarks of reddit, including the reddit name, logo, and snoo, are used with express permission from reddit, Inc.

 Square / [OkHttp](http://square.github.io/okhttp/) library, subject to the Apache 2.0 license.
 You can obtain a copy of the license [here](http://www.apache.org/licenses/LICENSE-2.0).